getchip/CHIP-Docs/source/includes/_faq.md

 ## What voltage are GPIOs?
 CHIP uses 3V3 digital logic on GPIOs.

-## What connector is use on the battery?
+## What connector is used on the battery?
 We are using a JST-2.0 PH 2-pin shrouded male connector to connect LiPo cells to C.H.I.P.
 In the current design there are also BATT pins available on the interconnect headers, which allow alternate battery connectors/placements when attaching C.H.I.P. to a custom PCBA.

 ## I want to know more about the Allwinner R8 processor!